Newspaper Page Text

 ical work at the Colored Comm

-nnity House since last summer.
-Dy
+unity House since last summer.
+Dr

-G. A. Davis, physician in charge,
+G A. Davis, physician in charge,

-said.
-More than fifty voungstere
+.‘-aid.
+More than fifty youngsters

 have been vaccinated during the

-past two months.
+l>.ist two months.
 Dr. Davis is be

 ing assisted with his work bv

-nurses of the city health depart
+nursi's of the city health depart

 ment.

-These nurses have also helped (o
+These nurses have also helped to

 disseminate information among the

-Negro masses by going to various
+Negro masses bv going to various

-homes and telling mothers of the
+homes and lolling mothers of the

-value of toxin-znti-toxin treat
+value <>f toxin-anti-toxin treat

-ments it preventing their children
+ments in preventing th<*ir children

-from being infected with diptheria
+from being infected with diptheria,

-Negro students of tlie city are con
+Negro students of the city are con

 stantly being urged to give par